eterise/eterise/README.md

-Greetings to everyone, I am a novice programmer and at the moment I am a developer of bots for the Discord. 👋
+Hola.
+I am a novice programmer and at the moment
+I am a developer of bots for the Discord. 👋

 📇 I have too many different plans for the future,